eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 Then, we say a cardinal voting system is **Ballot-Condorcet-Consistent** (BCC) if, whenever $$T(X>Y) > T(Y>X)$$, then $$S(X) > S(Y)$$.
 That is, if more voters give X a higher score than Y than vice versa, then the total score given to X must be greater than the total score given to Y.

-If this is not satisfied, then we have a situation where more voters prefer X over Y, but Y has a higher total score than X, meaning that Y could be declared the winner over X, despite more voters preferring X. This would give X a legitimate claim to victory over Y, particularly if this is true against all other candidates, making them the Condorcet winner "induced by the ballots".
+If this is not satisfied, then we can have a situation where more voters prefer X over Y, but Y has a higher total score than X, meaning that Y could be declared the winner over X, despite more voters preferring X. This would give X a legitimate claim to victory over Y, particularly if this is true against all other candidates, making them the Condorcet winner "induced by the ballots".
 It is sufficient to check this is a general condition that holds for any arbitrary pair of candidates, since the winner of a typical cardinal system is the candidate with the highest total score.
 Thus, being BCC is necessary to guarantee that the Condorcet winner induced by the ballots must have the highest total score.

 ### Approval is BCC